Zitronenjoghurt/Lemon-TicTacToe/README.md

 <img src="/images/TicTacToe_Grid.png" width="300" height="300">

 ## Playing moves
-You can use the Game.move method, specifying a player and x,y coordinates to play a move.
+You can use the TicTacToeGame.move method, specifying a player and x,y coordinates to play a move.
 This will make Player 1 play their move on x=1 and y=2:
 ```py
 win = game.move(1, 1, 2)